ICAMS-US/.github/README.md

-This github organization contains software related to the goals of ICAMS.
+This is a special repo for controlling content on the github.com/ICAMS-US page.